expressjs/express/docs/migrate.md

     partial('comment.haml', { collection: comments });

-To make things even less verbose we can assume the extension when ommitted:
+To make things even less verbose we can assume the extension when omitted:

     partial('comment', { collection: comments });